Jimmy Terwilliger

-Jimmy Terwilliger is an American college football coach and former player.
+Jimmy Terwilliger (born 1983 or 1984) is an American college football coach and former player.
 He is the head football coach for East Stroudsburg University of Pennsylvania, a position he has held since 2019.
 From 2009 to 2013, he was the head football coach at Pleasant Valley High School.
 He played college football at East Stroudsburg, winning the 2005 Harlon Hill Trophy.
 Terwilliger graduated from East Stroudsburg with 17 NCAA Division II records.

 College career

 Terwilliger ended his career at East Stroudsburg University of Pennsylvania as a four-time NCAA Division II All-American by the Football Gazette and the Division II National Player of the year in 2005, winning the Harlon Hill Trophy.